ENG517/DITA-TM-4/procedures/p-typewriter-replace-ribbon.md

      - Repeat for the other ribbon spool
  4. Thread the ribbon
      - Locate the set of ribbon guides that are in front of the ribbon vibrator
-     - Take the ribbon between each spool and feed it through the small slots on each side of the ribbon guide so that the ribbon between each guide is closest to the typewriter platen
+     - Take the ribbon between each spool and feed it through the small slots on each side of the ribbon guide, taking care to not stretch the ribbon
      - Gently rotate each ribbon spool so that the ribbon is taut, but not tightened too much